A new patch with some additional fixes and improvements. I hope you'll enjoy it!

 Cities is no longer an empty shell with a few NPC's wandering about.
 Discover how things might have turned out if the developers had more time to improve on their creation.
 A massive increase in detail including new traders, NPC's, houses, Inns and an overall feel that cities are actually "alive".

-Over 20 new creatures to battle
+More than 20 new creatures to battle

 New weapons, armor and misc items